Crash Metrics Comparisons And Gold Ain't A Hold

 The major risk is illiquidity turning into insolvency.

-As in previous bear markets,significant rallies will likely punctuate the decline.
+As in previous bear markets, significant rallies will likely punctuate the decline.

 Gold is not a preservation-of-capital asset here, in my opinion.